😤 IXL Frustration

 📋

-IXL recommends skills based on prior performance, but the questions within each skill are static and repetitive.
-A child who nearly understands a concept gets the same questions as one who's completely lost.
-True adaptive learning adjusts the difficulty of each question in real-time — IXL doesn't do this.
+IXL recommends skills, but the questions inside each skill stay static and repetitive.
+A child who almost understands a concept gets the same set as one who's just starting.
+Real adaptive practice changes each question in real time.

 🎯

-IXL has MAP Growth skill alignments, but it doesn't prepare kids for how those exams actually feel.
-There are no timed simulations, no Boss Battle practice, no format-specific questions.
-A child can score 100 on an IXL skill and still be unprepared for the STAAR or MAP Growth format.
+IXL aligns to MAP skills, but it doesn't rehearse how those exams feel — no timed simulations, no exam-format questions.
+A child can hit 100 on a skill and still meet the STAAR or MAP format for the first time on test day.

 What adaptive learning looks like when it actually works